DzenisKajevic/SolidityNethereumProject/README.txt

   own wallet.
 MAYBE.
 Probably not.
 _____________________

+- Finished (28.12; 00:20)
+ + Added a GameController script & object + PlayerStatusScript (for keeping track of player details like: player.isDead)
+ + Added a UI for the game over scene
+ + Added a ScriptableObject for transferring data between scenes (currently used for restarting scenes, but can be used later for transferring NFT bundle location)

 - Next I need to:
- + Add a GameControler script
- + Add a UI for the game over scene
  + Add a UI for logging in with a wallet

 - Plans from earlier: